cliveleehere/cliveleehere.github.io/_posts/2019-06-20-always-learn-pt-2.md

     ...
 </p>

-The opposite of taking a small incremental step is, obviously, to take a huge one.
+The opposite of taking a small incremental step is to take a huge one.
 If you're stuck in a local maximum, you need to take a giant step in *some* direction.
 But in *which* direction?

 Choosing a direction can be scary, at least it is scary for me.
 There are two reasons to be scared (and these reasons are related to the downsides of the tangential approach above).
 - There's always a *cost* to learning something new.
 The cost isn't just measured by time, effort, resources, and opportunity cost, but also by the *magnitude* of the step, as in how big of a conceptual gap exists between what you already know vs. what you're trying to learn.